JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_3.md

 	export PATH=/Applications/MAMP/bin/php/php5.4.10/bin:/usr/bin

-Now reload the newly edited bash `.profile` in the terminal current terminal window like so:
+Now reload the newly edited bash `.bash_profile` in the terminal current terminal window like so:

-	source ~/.profile
+	source ~/.bash_profile

 And then use `which` again: